Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 To garantee a good accessibility, to the following aspects have been payed attention:

-- Use of Sementic HTML on all pages.
+- Use of Semantic HTML on all pages.
 - Aria-Labels added to all links and buttons.
-- When choosing the colors I aimed for a suffciant contrast.
+- When choosing the colors I aimed for a sufficiant contrast.

-## Technologies used
+## Technologies Used

 For creating this website, the following technologies have been used.